How to disable Microsoft Edge Workspaces using Intune

 To disable Edge workspace using Intune, you can follow these steps:

-• Click on Devices Configuration profiles
+• Click on Devices Configuration > Create > New Policy.

 • Platform: Windows 10 and later